How To Recognize And Live With PTSD From Childhood Trauma

 Each child can react differently to trauma, and not all exposure leads to lasting problems.
 With appropriate care, children can recover and reduce the risk of developing these complications.

-Complex PTSD and childhood trauma
+Complex Post Traumatic Stress Disorder (PTSD) and childhood trauma

 Complex post-traumatic stress disorder (complex PTSD) is a psychological condition that can develop from prolonged exposure to trauma, particularly during childhood.
 Unlike PTSD, which can result from a one-time traumatic event, complex PTSD arises from repetitive and chronic traumatic experiences, such as emotional, physical, or sexual abuse in childhood.